zhaoyongfeng1990/zhaoyongfeng1990.github.io/en/CV.md

 <h2>Talks</h2>
 <h3>Conference invited talks</h3>
 <ul>
+<li>2023.04.03，"Surface tensions in active fluids", Workshop on the Physics of Living Matter (PhysLM2023). </li>

 <li>2022.10.30，"Characterization and Control of the Run-and-Tumble Dynamics of Escherichia Coli"，The 12th National Conference on Soft Matter and Biological Physics. </li>

 <a href="http://as.iphy.ac.cn/video_detail.php?id=37790">Replay</a>(Chinese)